 You can easily check the surface area of a roof, accurate placement of its individual elements, even the pitch in comparison to the horizon.
 Since the software is capable of presenting the information with the accuracy to the centimeter, even a small deviation in measurements shall be eliminated.

 The work acceptance includes the building and its surrounding area.
 The best way to carry out those measurements, is by turning the 3D model at a downward angle of 90 degrees.
 This way you can avoid the noises from the surrounding objects or inaccurate point selection due to a different projection angle.
 All you need to do is outline the desired object (I.E. the pavement or the lawn patch) and the software will present accurate measurements.

-Pixpro provides extremely accurate, time saving and most importantly – safe way of getting the necessary information.
+Pixpro provides extremely accurate, time saving and most importantly – safe way of inspecting building facades with photogrammetry.

 It took around 1 hour to generate a detailed 3D model of the two facades and the roof (the travel time is not included).

-Such innovative method highly facilitates measuring hard-to-access objects and locations, i.e. terrace ceilings or window finishings.
+Such innovative method highly facilitates measuring hard-to-access objects and locations, i.e. terrace ceilings or window finishing.